SamiAkkawi/GitScrum-CE/README.md

-# GitScrum Frontend - Everything you need to manage your Projects Remotely
+# GitScrum CE - Everything you need to manage your Projects Remotely

 **Join our work (r)evolution!**
 [GitScrum](https://site.gitscrum.com) is a young and vibrant start-up.
 We are focused in applying Agile & Scrum principles, gamification and performance management to absolutely any collection of organized individuals.